Diagnosis of the C677T mutation in the MTHFR gene

 Unit description

-Diagnosis of C677T mutation in MTHFR gene
+Diagnosis of the C677T Mutation in the MTHFR Gene:

 Indications for genetic testing:

-- individuals with thromboembolic disease (especially atypical forms), after prior exclusion of antiphospholipid syndrome
+• people with thromboembolic disease (especially atypical forms), after prior exclusion of antiphospholipid syndrome

-- women with a history of pre-eclampsia
+• women with a history of preeclampsia

-- patients with Parkinson's disease, before starting L-Dopa treatment
+• patients with Parkinson's disease, before starting L-Dopa treatment

-Development and preparation of material (applies to contractors only)
+Preparation and development of material (applies only to contractors)

 981